berndzey/Consent-Gen-RDMO/README.md

 # Consent-Gen-RDMO
-I am developing an informed consent generator for RDMO.
+An informed consent generator for RDMO.